APTrust/dart-docs/docs/developers/plugins/repo_clients.md

 Since the APTrust client is currently the only existing repository client plugin, its [source code](https://github.com/APTrust/dart/blob/master/plugins/repository/aptrust.js) is probably the best reference for writing your own client.
 The [APTrustClient tests](https://github.com/APTrust/dart/blob/master/plugins/repository/aptrust.test.js) show how the client is expected to behave.

 You can see what the output of the APTrust client looks like in the [dashboard documentation](../../users/dashboard.md).
 If you're interested in seeing how the dashboard loads reports from repository clients, see the `show()` method of the [DashboardController](https://github.com/APTrust/dart/blob/master/ui/controllers/dashboard_controller.js).

+!!!
+Warning
+    The API for repository clients is subject to change.
+Most changes will likely be additions.